openemail/openemail-docs-v1/docs/index.md

 ## Backup and Restore

 openemail has provided you  all required tools for backup and restoring helping administrators to  have goodnight sleep and enjoy their holidays.
-You can sync your backup to your own FTP server or any public cloud storage like Amazon S3, Google Bucket or any other.
+You can sync your backup to your own FTP server or any other public cloud storage like Amazon S3, Google Bucket or any other.

 ## Domain based administration

 openemail supports multiple domains in a single installation with domain based administration making the delegation of administration is breezy and easy.

 ## openemail Demo